Garth619/sbaoa/wp-content/plugins/under-construction-page/readme.txt

 * Description - page description, for SEO
 * Headline - main headline/title
 * Content - anything you need to display, from styled text to images
+* Optin box, optin popup - collect leads and emails and sync with MailChimp and other autoresponders
 * Login Button - show a discrete link to the login form, or WP admin if you're logged in
 * Social icons/links - new ones are added with every update; let us know if we missed your favorite ones
   * Facebook